 Walking is a popular activity as Amroth marks the southern start of the Pembrokeshire Coast path and as an alternative to the coastal path, if you time it right and get a very low tide, you can walk along the sand all the way to Saundersfoot, about 3 miles.

 Behind Amroth beach at the east end is a pub, The New Inn, a 16th Century family-run public house serving homemade food including local fresh fish.
-The main village is at the west end where you can find another pub, a village shop and a cafe.
+The main village is at the west end where you can find another two pubs, a village shop and a cafe.

-There are plenty of small camp sites, caravan sites and a few large holiday parks nearby.
-There are some quality B&Bs and hotels in the vicinity and in nearby Saundersfoot.
-There are self catering cottages all along the south coast of Pembrokeshire, including some of the cottages in Amroth itself.
+There are plenty of small campsites, caravan sites and a few large holiday parks nearby.
+A range of B&Bs and hotels in the vicinity and in nearby Saundersfoot.
+There are self-catering cottages all along the south coast of Pembrokeshire, including some of the cottages in Amroth itself.
+Search for accommodation.